Juan Amat

 Juan Amat Fontanals (10 July 1946 – 12 May 2022) was a Spanish field hockey player.
-He won the silver medal with the Men's National Team at the 1980 Summer Olympics in Moscow.
-There he was topscorer of the tournament with sixteen goals, including fourteen penalty corners.
+He won the silver medal with the men's national team at the 1980 Summer Olympics in Moscow.
+There, he was top scorer of the tournament with sixteen goals, including fourteen penalty corners.

 Amat competed in four Olympics for Spain, starting in 1968.
-A player of Egara he was the brother of Francisco Amat, Jaime Amat, and Pedro Amat.
+A player for Egara, he was the brother of Francisco Amat, Jaime Amat, and Pedro Amat.